 The very unique male duo of botanical tutoring will once again offer a dynamic teaching approach using different styles with skills that benefit both mediums.

-Robert has over thirty years experience as an art tutor and his work during the exhibition was awarded the People’s Choice Award for best in show.
+Robert has over thirty years experience as an art tutor and his work during the SBA exhibition 2013 was awarded the People’s Choice Award for best in show.
 Robert’s aim is to be true to Art and Science whilst incorporating a passion for form, meticulous detail and a need to capture the dynamic qualities to subjects through the use of watercolour using a variety of techniques including wet into wet and dry brush, with a focus on transparent overlays.

 Gouache uses a lot of dry brush techniques and Simon specializes with these techniques that allows for creating very dramatic paintings with a realistic finish.
 This is an ideal medium for illustrators and botanical artist to develop clean, fresh and vibrant work, not least when used on a coloured background.
 Simon will demonstrate working on coloured board as well as white paper along with dry brush work using hatching techniques to render fine detail.

 A guest lecturer will be booked for an evening talk.

 Due to its popularity early booking is advised and non-DLDC students will be equally welcome.
 Included in the course will be a visit to Bangor University Botanical Gardens.
 It will be during the free untutored session on Wednesday afternoon and it will make an ideal opportunity for some sketchbook work.

 Plas Tan y Bwlch is situated in one of the most beautiful parts of North Wales, easily reached by road or rail.
 Extensive gardens, woodland and lake combined with comfortable accommodation and very good food make this a delightful place to stay and non-painting partners can usually be accommodated.